teterw/itcamp22final/README.md

 npx sv create my-app
 ```

-To recreate this project with the same configuration:
+To recreate this project with the same asdfasdfconfiguration:

 ```sh
 # recreate this project